 Susan Bragg is an Assistant Professor at Georgia Southwestern State University in Americus, Georgia.
 Before that she was a Visiting Professor of History at the State University of New York at Binghamton.
 Her University of Washington dissertation examined gendered discourses in early 20th century NAACP activism.
 She has also written extensively on 19th Century African Americans in California.
 She has published articles in California History among other journals.
 Her article “’Anxious Foot Soldiers’: Sacramento’s Black Women and Education in Nineteenth-Century California” appeared in Quintard Taylor and Shirley Moore, eds., African American Women Confront the West, 1600-2000 (Norman: University of Oklahoma Press, 2003).

-The trial of Dr. Ossian Sweet along with ten family members and friends for murder after a mob attacked his Detroit home caught the nation’s attention in 1925-1926.
-This trial and a re-trial of Ossian Sweet’s younger brother Henry exposed racial tensions in northern cities … Read MoreOssian Sweet (1895-1960)
+The trial of Dr. Ossian Sweet along with ten family members and friends for murder after a mob attacked his Detroit home caught the nation’s attention in 1925 and 1926.
+This trial and a re-trial of Ossian Sweet’s younger brother Henry exposed racial tensions in … Read MoreOssian Sweet (1895-1960)